hitkumar/torchtune/README.md

 /tmp/Llama-4-Scout-17B-16E-Instruct

 Virtual envs to use
-- torchtune: for general development
+- torchtune: for general development (kernel name is torchtune)
-- vllm: For inference related to vllm.
+- vllm: For inference related to vllm. (kernel name is vllm)